Skip to content

 Editor's Note: This is a developing story and is being updated.

-Russia attacked Kyiv and other Ukrainian regions with drones and missiles overnight on May 25, killing at least a dozen people including three children, according to local officials.
+Russia attacked Kyiv and other Ukrainian regions with drones and missiles overnight on May 25, killing 12 people, including three children, and injuring at least 79, Interior Minister Ihor Klymenko said on Telegram.

 Russia launched 69 missiles overnight and 298 drones, according to Ukraine's Air Force.

-The Air Force reported that 45 cruise missiles where shot down by air defense and 266 drones were neutralized, while 22 locations recorded a direct strike.
+The Air Force reported that 45 cruise missiles were shot down by air defense and 266 drones were neutralized, while 22 locations recorded a direct strike.

 The attacks come one night after one of the heaviest Russian assaults on Kyiv throughout the full-scale war.
 The attack also coincides with Kyiv Day, a city holiday typically celebrated on the last Sunday in May.